sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/services/Initializer/README.md

 * Translations request
 * Config request

-When the translation request is successfully loaded and processed the `translationInitialized` boolean is set to true.
-When the config request is successfully loaded and processed the `initialized` boolean is set to true.
+When both requests are finished and processed the `initialized` boolean is set to true.